Skip Ribbon Commands

 An assessing group can be:

-School-based Apprenticeships and Traineeships (SBAT)
+School-based Apprenticeships and Traineeships

-School-based Apprenticeships and Traineeships (SBATs) occur where a student undertakes a vocational training program within a part-time employment arrangement.
-Each student is required to enter a formal training contract.
+SBATs occur where a student is undertaking a vocational training program within a part-time employment arrangement.
+Each student enrolled in an SBAT is required to enter a formal training contract with the employer.

 An SBAT comprises:

-• enrolment in the VCE/VCE VM/VPC
+• enrolment in the VCE or VCE VM

 • enrolment with an RTO in a structured vocational training program that leads to a vocational qualification